ib-ganz/eloquify/README.md

 If you write `.select('count(*)')`, it will return an empty result.

 #### Conditional
-Eloquify supports conditional query using `when` method:
+Eloquify supports conditional querying using `when` method:
 ```
 const p = await Post
     .when(req.body.member_id, q => {